fhvilshoj/TorchLRP/README.md

 # Implementation of LRP for pytorch
-A simple PyTorch implementation of the most basic Layer-Wise Relevance Propagation rules [1, 2] for linear layers and convolutional layers.
+PyTorch implementation of the most basic Layer-Wise Relevance Propagation (LRP) rules, [1, 2, 3], for linear layers and convolutional layers.

-The modules simply decorates `torch.nn.Sequential`, `torch.nn.Linear`, and `torch.nn.Conv2d` to be able to use `autograd` backprop algorithm to compute explanations.
+The modules decorates `torch.nn.Sequential`, `torch.nn.Linear`, and
+`torch.nn.Conv2d` to be able to use `autograd` backprop algorithm to compute explanations.